Dicey856/Dicey856/README.md

 <h1>🎲About me: </h1>

 <p1>🎉 Hey there, welcome to my GitHub profile!
-<br>🐱‍💻 I'm an aspiring developer currently studying C# and C++, but I also love playing around with JavaScript, HTML, CSS, and the Pyton.
+<br>🐱‍💻 I'm an aspiring developer currently studying C# and C++, but I also love playing around with JavaScript, HTML, CSS, and Pyton.
 <br>💻 I've got a bunch of cool projects up on here that show off my skills and my love for coding.
 <br>👨‍💻 I'm all about exploring new technologies and tackling complex challenges, so you never know what you might find in my portfolio!
 <br>👋 Thanks for stopping by, hope you enjoy checking out my work! </p1>